Crowbar-Collective/lore-clerk-bridge/README.md

 A bridge service developed by Crowbar Collective that lets [Lore](https://github.com/EpicGames/lore) authenticate users through [Clerk](https://clerk.com).
-It implements Lore's `UrcAuthApi` gRPC service backed by a Clerk sign-in flow, so the `lore` CLI and desktop client work exactly as they normally would —
+It implements Lore's `UrcAuthApi` gRPC service backed by a Clerk sign-in flow, so the `lore` CLI and desktop client work exactly as they normally would:
 `lore auth login` opens a browser, you sign in with Clerk, and the CLI gets back a token scoped to whatever repositories Clerk says that user can access.

-It ships as a single container and makes no assumptions about where it runs — any container host works, as long as it can satisfy the [networking requirements](#networking-requirements) below.
+It ships as a single container and makes no assumptions about where it runs: any container host works, as long as it can satisfy the [networking requirements](#networking-requirements) below.

 ## How it works